banbox/bandoc/bot/en/bot_usage.md

 The default backtest is to run multiple strategy groups configured by `run_policy` at the same time to get a combined backtest report.
 If you want to test each strategy group in `run_policy` separately, please enable the `-separate` option.

-During the backtest, if the K-line of the relevant product does not exist, it will be automatically downloaded and saved to the database.
+During the backtest, if the candle of the relevant product does not exist, it will be automatically downloaded and saved to the database.

 After the backtest is completed, the backtest results will be saved in `[data directory]/backtest/task_[TASKID]` by default.
 If you specify `-nodb`, `[TASKID]` is -1, that is, saved in the `task_-1` directory
 ```text